Bringing Conscious Cup to Work

 What are the benefits?

-We will geo-tag your organisation location on our live interactive map to help promote and if you send us a fun photo we can promote on our website and social media.
+We will geo-tag your business or organisation location on our live interactive map and share on our social media platforms to help promote your efforts.

 Your organisation will also benefit from cost savings through reduced disposable cup/lid expenditures and it will help reduce your litter and landfill, cutting long-term waste collection costs.